saltstack/salt-enhancement-proposals/0000-pr-merge-requirements.md

   a bug or feature it requires 3 approvals before it can be merged.
 - If a test is not included in a bug fix or feature and the author cannot write a test, keep the PR open for 3 months with the “Needs Testcase” label.

+Clarifications:
+  - Contributers only need to write test coverage for their specific changes.

 ## Unresolved questions
 [unresolved]: #unresolved-questions